SEO Best Practices for 2018

 Here’s where AI plays another important role.
 Artificial intelligence learns about what a user’s intent is, and as it gathers information, search engines will be able to offer only the most relevant results.
 Create content that answers questions real people would ask.
 Write blog posts, compile eBooks, and build resources that cater to the 2018 searcher.

 A SERP feature is any result on a search results page that isn’t a traditional organic result.
 The primary goal for SERP features is to give the searcher the most relevant information in a quick, easy to digest form.
 It stands out, too, so your information will be more visible to searchers.
 Take advantage of SERP features:

 - Rich snippets (ex.
 Review stars for product rating)

 - Paid results

 SEO Steps to Take in 2018

-Follow the best practices above to enter 2018 at a competitive advantage in the world of SEO.
+Follow these SEO best practices for 2018 before the year is out to have a competitive advantage in the world of SEO.
 If you’re concerned about website optimization, increasing site visitors, and improving page rank, perform a technical SEO audit.
 This will set you up for SEO success in 2018.